almet/markdown-doc/articles/dependency-injection.md

 As you can see, when Alice eats icecream (when calling the `eatIcecream` method), we have to pass her the wanted `Icecream`.
-So, it's not Alice that chooses the taste of her icecream, *we* do.
+So, it's not Alice that chooses the taste of her icecream anymore, *we* do.

 You can remember this as the **Hollywood principle** : "_don't call me, I'll call you_", or in other terms, dont use the `new` operator to create your